tezc/sc/README.md

 | **[timer](timer)**             | Hashed timing wheel implementation with fast poll / cancel ops                             |
 | **[uri](uri)**                 | A basic uri parser                                                                         |

+### Details
+- Most libraries are around a few hundreds lines of code.
+- You don't have to build library, you can copy paste pieces you want.
+  This is good because :
+  - You don't have to deal with library build process.
+  - You don't bloat your build, e.g you just want a logger and nothing else,
+    then you just copy logger.
+  - As a bonus, compilers generate better code when source is available.
+- All libraries report errors back to users (e.g out of memory).
+- If a library uses heap memory, you can plug your allocator.

 ### Test
 [![codecov](https://codecov.io/gh/tezc/sc/branch/master/graph/badge.svg?token=O8ZHQ0XZ30)](https://codecov.io/gh/tezc/sc)